GPTAlchemist/GPT_Agronomy_Protocol/README.md

 ### 🎯 What This Tool Does

-Instruction Alchemist helps you create reusable, structured instruction sets for GPT-based agents.
-These instruction sets define:
+Instruction Alchemist is a tool for designing instruction sets, not prompts.
+These structured content blocks are embedded into GPT agents as system messages, and define:

-* ✅ The agent’s persona and tone
+* ✅ The assistant’s role and tone
-* ✅ Behavior rules and boundaries
+* ✅ Behavioral constraints and communication rules
+* ✅ Input/output formats
-* ✅ Example input/output exchanges
+* ✅ Example interactions to reinforce expected responses

-Unlike prompt templates, these are system message-ready and built for operational integration, not ad hoc use.
+Unlike one-off prompt templates, these instruction sets are composable, reusable, and designed for operational use.

 ---

 ### ⚠️ Not a Prompt Engine

-This repo does **not**:
+This tool is **not** a prompt execution engine.
+It does **not**:

 * Run GPT completions
+* Accept user-uploaded schemas
-* Accept dynamic schema uploads
+* Dynamically load or validate multiple schema files

-The `gpt_instruction_schema.yaml` is a fixed internal reference to ensure all outputs follow a known, enforceable structure.
+The `gpt_instruction_schema.yaml` is internal scaffolding for consistency.
+Users interact with a guided UI—not raw schema files.

 ---